 We Can Help Every Step of the Way

 SPCC Plans are required to address a specific facility’s design, operation, and maintenance procedures established to prevent oil spills from occurring and detail countermeasures to control, contain, clean up, and mitigate the effects of an oil spill.

-Since inception, the SPCC Rule has been revised and amended several times.
-Changes to the SPCC Rule have created confusion among facility owners and operators resulting in the uncertainty of a facility’s compliance status.
-Farmer Environmental Group personnel are experienced with the current SPCC Rule and constantly monitor regulatory actions which may alter SPCC requirements in order to ensure our clients compliance with applicable regulations.
+Since its inception, the SPCC Rule has been revised and amended several times.
+Changes to the SPCC Rule have created confusion among facility owners and operators, resulting in the uncertainty of a facility’s compliance status.
+Farmer Environmental Group personnel are experienced with the current SPCC Rule and constantly monitor regulatory actions that may alter SPCC requirements to ensure our clients comply with applicable regulations.

-Farmer Environmental Group’s underground storage tank (UST) and above-ground storage tank (AST) services support both property transaction screening and owner/operator regulatory compliance.
-UST/AST systems can be assessed for regulatory compliance and/or release determination by our qualified Geologists, Environmental Scientist, and Project Managers.
-Farmer Environmental Group is registered with the Texas Commission on Environmental Quality (TCEQ) as an LPST Corrective Action Specialist, and employs TCEQ registered Corrective Action Project Managers.
+Farmer Environmental Group’s underground storage tank (UST) and above-ground storage tank (AST) services support property transaction screening and owner/operator regulatory compliance.
+UST/AST systems can be assessed for regulatory compliance and release determination by our qualified Geologists, Environmental Scientist, and Project Managers.
+Farmer Environmental Group is registered with the Texas Commission on Environmental Quality (TCEQ) as an LPST Corrective Action Specialist and employs TCEQ registered Corrective Action Project Managers.
 Our services include:

 - Review of owner/operator and regulatory authority records

 - Storage tank system inspection and tightness/integrity testing

 - Release determination by soil and groundwater assessment